uta-smile/smile-python/README.md

 ## Usage
 This library aims to provide a general way to handle logging and command-line parameters.
-Its usage is described in a following example:
+Its usage is described in the following example:

 In **example.py**, we have